Catalina Pérez (footballer, born 1994)

-Catalina Pérez Jaramillo (born 8 November 1994) is a Colombian professional footballer who plays as a goalkeeper for Spanish Primera División club Real Betis and the Colombia women's national team.
+Catalina Pérez Jaramillo (born 8 November 1994) is a Colombian professional footballer who plays as a goalkeeper for Première Ligue club Racing Strasbourg and the Colombia women's national team.

 Early life

 Born in Bogotá, Colombia, Pérez moved to Boca Raton, Florida as a young child and started playing soccer when she was eight years old.
 She played her entire youth career at Team Boca Soccer Club and attended the University of Miami.